 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with substance use disorders that wish to become pregnant face important decisions and challenges.
 Active substance use during pregnancy puts the fetus at great risk.
 It is important to discuss the risks and benefits of continued treatment with your doctor and caregivers.

 The effects of acamprosate on the fetus when used in pregnant women are unknown.
 It is likely that acamprosate crosses the placenta and can be transferred to the fetus.
 Adverse events were observed in animal reproductive studies including structural abnormalities.
 These results cannot be applied to humans; therefore, acamprosate should only be used in pregnancy if the benefits outweigh the risk to the fetus.

-Breast-feeding while taking acamprosate is not recommended, as it is not known if acamprosate crosses into the breast milk.
+Caution should be exercised when using acamprosate while breastfeeding, as it is not known if acamprosate crosses into the breast milk.
 The effects of acamprosate on the baby are unknown.

 Acamprosate is available as an oral tablet that should be swallowed whole and not crushed or chewed.

 Acamprosate oral tablets are usually taken three times daily with or without food.
 However, taking them three times daily with meals may help to increase compliance.

 Consider using a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member or a friend to remind you or check in with you to be sure you are taking your medication.